ReshmaUR/library/README.md

-"# this is a librar application"
+"# this is a library application"